X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 ### Be explicit about your question

 Open-ended questions tend to be perceived as open-ended time sinks.
-Thse people most likely to be able to give you a useful answer are also the busiest people (if only because they take on the most work themselves).
+Those people most likely to be able to give you a useful answer are also the busiest people (if only because they take on the most work themselves).
 People like that are allergic to open-ended time sinks, thus they tend to be allergic to open-ended questions.

 You are more likely to get a useful response if you are explicit about what you want respondents to do (provide pointers, send code, check your patch, whatever).
 This will focus their effort and implicitly put an upper bound on the time and energy a respondent must allocate to helping you.
 This is good.